Robot-to-Robot Relative Pose Estimation using Humans as Markers: System Design and Methodology

 \subsection{Person Re-identification using Hierarchical Similarities}

-Although a number of existing deep visual models provide good solutions for person re-identification~\cite{ahmed2015improved,li2014deepreid}, we design a simple and efficient model to meet the real-time on-board computational constraints.
+Although several existing deep visual models provide very good solutions for person ReId~\cite{ahmed2015improved,li2014deepreid}, we design a simple and efficient model to meet the real-time single-board computational constraints.
 The idea is to avoid using a computationally demanding feature extractor by making use of the hierarchical anatomical structures that are already embedded in the key-points.
-First, we bundle the subsets of key-points in several spatial bounding-boxes (Bbox) as follows: \begin{itemize} \item Face Bbox: nose, eyes, and ears \item Upper-body Bbox: neck, shoulders, and hips \item Lower-body Bbox: hips, knees, and ankles \item Left-arm Bbox: left shoulder, elbow, and wrist \item Right-arm Bbox: right shoulder, elbow, and wrist \item Full-body Bbox: encloses all the key-points \end{itemize}
+First, we bundle the subsets of key-points in several spatial bounding boxes (BBox) as follows: \begin{itemize} \item Face BBox: nose, eyes, and ears; \item Upper-body BBox: neck, shoulders, and hips; \item Lower-body BBox: hips, knees, and ankles; \item Left-arm BBox: left shoulder, elbow, and wrist; \item Right-arm BBox: right shoulder, elbow, and wrist; \item Full-body BBox: encloses all the key-points. \end{itemize}

-Figure \ref{fig:association} illustrates the spatial hierarchy of these bounding boxes and their corresponding key-points.
+Fig.~\ref{fig:association} illustrates the spatial hierarchy of these BBoxes and their corresponding key-points.
 They are extracted by spanning the corresponding key-points' coordinate values in both the $x$ and $y$ dimensions.
-We use an offset (of additional $10\%$ length) in each dimension in order to capture more spatial information around the key-points.
-A Bbox is discarded if its area is below an empirically chosen threshold; this happens when the corresponding body-part is not detected or its resolution is too small to be informative.
+We use an offset (of additional $10\%$ length) in each dimension to capture more spatial information around the key-points.
+A BBox is discarded if its area falls below an empirically chosen threshold of $600$ square pixels.
+We found that BBox areas below this resolution are not always informative and are prone to erroneous results.
+This happens when the corresponding body-part is either not detected or very far from the camera.